IEatChu/Roger.github.io/essays/boringessay.md

 ## Reflecting on the "Athletic Software Engineering" Approach

   About the athletic software engineering style with the WODs (Workouts of the Day), I didn’t find them very helpful.
 The time limits made me feel stressed, and I think the pressure to finish quickly didn’t help me learn at all.
 I prefer when the professor explains things step by step because that helps me understand better.
 For me, this fast-paced style of learning doesn’t really work.

+AI Usage: I used Grammarly to assist with grammar and overall clarity.